QuirkyCort/tutorials/courses/120 IoTy/30 Network/10 client mode.md

 * Act as a webserver (see EZ HTTPD extension)

 <div class="important">
 To act as a webserver, the router must allow incoming connections to your IoTy device.
-Not all routers will allow this.
-Home routers usually allows it by default, public routers and phone hotspots usually do not.
+Home routers usually allows this, as long as the connection is coming from another device connected to the same router.
+Public routers and phone hotspots usually do not allow this at all.
 </div>

 ## Basic Connection